 Step 1: Serve the Proper Notice

-Every California eviction begins with a written notice to the tenant.
+Every California eviction starts with a written notice to the tenant.
 The type of notice depends on the reason for eviction.
-Serving the wrong notice—or serving it incorrectly—is one of the most common mistakes landlords make.
+Serving the wrong notice, or serving the right notice incorrectly, is the most common mistake I see landlords make.
+It forces you to start over from scratch.

 Notice Types by Situation